Retatrutide and NAD+: Brief Overview

 | Route | Subcutaneous injection | IM preferred; SubQ acceptable |

-The peptide dosing calculator determines your exact injection volume based on reconstitution concentration.
+The peptide reconstitution calculator determines your exact injection volume based on reconstitution concentration.
 For preparation instructions, see the reconstitution guide.

-Not ready to inject NAD+?
-Oral precursors—nicotinamide riboside (NR) at 300–500 mg daily or nicotinamide mononucleotide (NMN) at 250–500 mg daily—raise NAD+ levels more gradually but reliably.
+The non-injectable route.
+Oral precursors — nicotinamide riboside (NR) at 300–500 mg daily or nicotinamide mononucleotide (NMN) at 250–500 mg daily — raise NAD+ levels more gradually than injections.
 NR has the cleaner human pharmacokinetic evidence base; NMN remains a reasonable oral option.
 They are not the same as injectable NAD+, but they are legitimate maintenance support.
 See the NAD+ guide for a full comparison of repletion strategies.

 Weekly Schedule (Example)